 Seek and you will find

-- This sounds great, but what makes you different from other code schools?
+- What makes you different from other code schools?

 - I don’t need to know how to code?
 Are you serious?